mbartcus/cv/_posts/website_static_creation/2022-11-10-creation-website.md

 ### Pushing the website on GitHub

-In GitHub, we create our repository and push when some changes to the site.
-Nothing special here :)
+When we make changes to a site, we create our repository on GitHub and push it.
+Nothing special here. :) By creating a repository, we have a central location where all changes can be tracked and managed.
+This allows us to easily view and manage the changes we make, as well as share them with other developers.
+Additionally, using GitHub allows us to easily merge changes from multiple developers, ensuring that all changes are accounted for and up-to-date.

 ### Deployment on Netlify

-In Netlify, you click on ***Add new site*** , and you will connect with the GitHub and the repository that contains your site.
-When the site is created, a random name is choosen.
+In Netlify, you click on ***Add new site*** , and you will connect with GitHub and the repository that contains your site.
+When the site is created, a random name is chosen.
 We can change it.
-If you want, you can also add a custom domain in Netlify so that your site will be published automatically on your domain.
+If you want, you can also add a custom domain to Netlify so that your site will be published automatically on your domain.